-Pac-12 fall camp roundup: Oregon loses a receiver and other news from the first week of practice
+Pac-12 fall camp roundup: Mike Leach on cargo shorts, Oregon loses a receiver and more

 Oregon

-The Ducks, in desperate need of better play from their wideouts, have lost an important one:

-Flanker Brenden Schooler will miss at least six weeks — and perhaps eight — after undergoing surgery to repair a broken foot suffered early in camp.
+The Ducks, in desperate need of better play from their wideouts, have lost an important one: Flanker Brenden Schooler will miss at least six weeks — and perhaps eight — after undergoing surgery to repair a broken foot suffered early in camp.

 Either way, he won’t be available for Auburn and is unlikely to be full speed for Stanford (if he plays at all).